Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Preliminaries

-When $\mcX$ is a subset of $\mbR^{d}$, such a definition still captures the regularity of functions in $\mcH_{K}(\mcX)$ via a norm equivalency result that holds by the extension theorem \citep{devore1993besov}.
-Denote $\mathcal{W}^{m,p}(\mcX)$ as the Sobolev space with order $m$.
-When $p=2$, the Sobolev space is equivalent to the RKHS of a stationary kernel.
+where $\mcF(f)$ denotes the Fourier transform of a function $f$.
+When $\mcX \subset \mbR^{d}$, this definition remains valid via a norm equivalency result guaranteed by the extension theorem \citep{devore1993besov}.
+Denote $\mathcal{W}^{m,p}(\mcX)$ as the Sobolev space with order $m$, then $\mathcal{W}^{m,p}(\mcX)$ is equivalent to the RKHS of a stationary kernel when $p=2$.
 The following lemma from \citet{wendland2004scattered} describes the norm equivalency. \begin{lemma} Let $K(x,x')$ be a stationary kernel.
-Suppose $\mcX$ has a Lipschitiz boundary, and the Fourier transform of $K$ has the following spectral density of $m$, for $m > d/2$,
+Suppose $\mcX$ has a Lipschitz boundary, and the Fourier transform of $K$ has the following spectral density of $m$, for $m > d/2$,